 Take this Castro Valley couple as an example: with a large backyard, the possibilities were nearly endless for the homeowner.
 They wanted an easy process and efficient use of space that was comfortable enough for them to live in someday but cost-effective enough to work from the start as a rental unit.
 The result was a Cottage-designed 750 sq. ft, 2 bedroom, 1 bathroom ADU that combined efficient space planning with a touch of luxury to meet both the shorter-term and longer-term ADU needs.

 Cottage works with homeowners like this Castro Valley couple to meet your specific ADU needs with a custom, stick-built ADU tailored to you.
-There are many use cases for ADUs as the above examples have shown, and Cottage is here to walk you through the best Accessory Dwelling Unit for you.
+No matter your use case, Cottage is here to walk you through the best Accessory Dwelling Unit for you.

 Rental Income ADU

-Property investors across the Bay Area have begun to see the lucrative potential of ADU construction across the region.
+Property investors have begun to see the lucrative potential of ADU construction.
 With high rental potential in many municipalities and the prospect of a start-to-finish ADU construction process, Cottage has worked with property investors to help add to California's housing stock as well as their investment portfolios.

 By splitting the design down the middle of the structure, the Cottage design team was able to significantly reduce the total construction costs while minimizing other costly site preparation and trenching needs for the duplex units.

 In this article, we've reviewed a few of the most common use cases for ADUs that we hear about from homeowners like you every day.

 Do you want a wrap-around porch or a walk-in closet?
 Do you want shared backyard access on the ground floor?
 It can be overwhelming to start making these choices, especially without the support of an architect, general contractor, or plan designer to walk you through the possibilities.